Mykaah/Fedora/README.md

 5. Find an official place for this to run rather than on mattdm's personal server.
 6. Simply put, the graphs and reports could be prettier.

-Any or all of these things would be an huge improvement.
+Any or all of these things would be a huge improvement.

 ----